 Clips must be located on the USB in the /clips/video folder.
 The switcher will create this folder if it does not already exist.
+Sub-folders are not supported at this time.

-Important: Do not copy a clip to the USB while a clip is playing.
-Copying a clip to the USB while the Clip Player is playing a clip can cause the clip to stutter or stop.
+Important: Do not copy a clip to the drive while a clip is playing.
+Copying a clip to the drive while the Clip Player is playing a clip can cause the clip to stutter or stop.